sergiofornet/wordpress-theme-repo/README.md

 5. Search for `wordpress-theme-repo-` to capture prefixed handles and replace with: `megatherium-is-awesome-`.
 6. Search for `WORDPRESS_THEME_REPO_` (in uppercase) to capture constants and replace with: `MEGATHERIUM_IS_AWESOME_`.

-Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `_s.pot` from `languages` folder to use the theme's slug.
+Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `wordpress-theme-repo.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

 ### Setup

-To start using all the tools that come with `_s`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `wordpress-theme-repo`  you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install